tradingview/documentation-guidelines/PineBlogPosts/README.md

   This is particularly important for square screenshots of a dialog box, for example, as they would be too large in the published page without a proper frame.
   Such screenshots must be artifically framed to achieve a correct x:y ratio.
 - Consider using an animated GIF if it demonstrates the feature more effectively.
+- Veniamin has a pinned post in the "blog" channel explaining how to make optimal screenshots.

 This is an example of a dialog box screenshot that has been properly scaled: